DTrXuan/my_cv/index.md

 ## About

-An Automotive Embedded Engineer with four years of experience.

-I am profiency working in English and have process and quality awareness in software development.
-My knowledge in communication protocols, diagnostic standards, and hardware design helps me to excel in enhancing software for car engines and denox systems.
+I'm a four-year experienced Automotive Embedded Engineer proficient in English, with process and quality awareness in software development.
+My expertise in communication protocols, diagnostic standards, and hardware design enables me to excel in enhancing automotive software.

-Off-duty, I enjoy trying new technologies, DIY or pet-project.
-This hobby enabling me to apply my engineering skills in innovative and practical ways.

 ---